Elegant table alarm clock with a double dial from the 20th century

 Description

-The official travel clock with casing, also known as cappuccino, is a desk alarm clock with a double dial and a bell at the bottom, housed in a brass case with all-around cut glass to admire the mechanism.
+The official travel clock with casing, also known as cappuccino, is a desk alarm clock with a double dial and a bell at the bottom, featuring a brass case and all-around cut glass to admire the mechanism.
 At the back, there are hinged doors that can be opened to wind the clock and set the time using a double key.
-The original case is included.
-The mechanism dates from the second half of the 19th century, after a thorough restoration.
+The set includes the original case.
+The mechanism dates from the second half of the 19th century and has undergone a thorough restoration.

-The watch is in good condition, aside from a small chip on the dial's enamel and another small chip in the corner of the side glass.
+The watch is in good condition, aside from a small chip on the dial’s enamel and another small chip on the corner of the side glass.

-Neoclassical furniture is associated with the Louis XVI style, which also strongly references ancient architecture.
-Antique products in Rococo style and Louis XV are interesting and noteworthy.
-Next is Baroque, a term derived from the Portuguese “barocco,” meaning an irregularly developed pearl.
+Neoclassical furniture is characterized by the Louis XVI style, which also strongly references ancient architecture.
+Antique products in Rococo and Louis XV styles are interesting and noteworthy.
+Next is Baroque, whose name derives from the Portuguese “barocco”—meaning an irregularly developed pearl.
 These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
 Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the past era.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance style was quite heavy and bulky, using brown stains, cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas or broadly defined chest furniture.
-Mythology and ancient times were also of interest, so supports and legs often took animal forms.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance style was quite heavy and bulky, using brown stains, cornices, sturdy bases, and bas-reliefs.
+These were quite distinctive products but offered many new possibilities, such as the construction of credenzas or broadly defined chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads – these are common features in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian or French creators, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture inspired by Italian or French creators.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, giving each style its unique character.
 This is especially important when searching for a luxurious antique suitable for your interior.

 Attributes / Details